Muhammad-Usama-1/infra-setup-terrafrom/readme.md

 # EKS setup Using Terraform in custom VPC

+We will see some of the different ways of Creating kubernetes environment (managed , self managed) in AWS in isolated envirnment

+Firstly we will see how we can create a VPC without using terrafrom module so we can working of VPC in AWS

+Then we will see how we can utilize terrafrom module to create VPC

 A brief description of how to setup comeplete EKS environment for Application Deployments ets in AWS with VPC